ProXBucky/BTL-Chatbot-Python/chatbot-deployment/README.md

 ## Initial Setup:
 This repo currently contains the starter files.
 Clone repo and create a virtual environment

+Remember install "npm" if you haven't
+You can read "How to Install Node.js and NPM" in https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac#windows
 ```
 $ git clone https://github.com/ProXBucky/BTL-Chatbot-Python.git
+$ npm install vite
 $ cd chatbot-deployment
 $ (chatbot-deployment) python3 -m venv venv
 or